tbennun/cudnn-training/README.md

   iterations: 1000 Classification result: 2.48% error (used 10000 images);
   iterations: 10000 Classification result: 1.15% error (used 10000 images)

+(NOTE: all the classification results are the yet best found results; they're no average of a series of tests)

 ---------------------------------------------------------------------------------------------------------------
 Thank You tbennun for the Code!
 Great Project!